Brighton-Hedger-NOAA/data-archiving-guide/docs/Stage-2.5-Prep-and-QC-Your-Data.md

 ---

-## Stage 2: Perform Data Integrity & QC Checks
+## Step 2: Perform Data Integrity & QC Checks

 Once the data is organized, perform these specific quality control checks on the data itself.